epistoteles/predicting-drought/README.md

 ## 📊 Benchmarks

-The following performance benchmarks were either given or achieved:
+The following performance benchmarks were either given or achieved by our own experiments:

 | Model | Macro F1 Mean | MAE Mean |
 | --- | --- | --- |